-Our 24,000 square-foot cultural museum features a gallery with special art exhibits, “The Dream of America” exhibit, the Brunk Children’s Museum of Immigration, a library, a genealogy center and our Museum Store.
+Our 24,000 square-foot cultural museum features two gallery spaces with special art exhibits, “The Dream of America” exhibit, the Brunk Children’s Museum of Immigration, a genealogy center and our Museum Store.
 All areas are wheelchair accessible.
 Contact the Museum at 773.728.8111 to reserve a guided tour for your group or click here for more information about tours, parking and our hours of operation.

 Download our most recent Annual Report for more information and learn more in our video by Paul Muhr:

 Through its arts and educational programs and its permanent collection, the Swedish American Museum interprets the immigrant experience for children and adults and promotes an appreciation of contemporary Swedish-American culture.